manasa-arun/python/content/en/Tips/Rules for declaring a variables in python.md

     a[6]
 IndexError: string index out of range

-here a[6] have an error why because string index out of range means python can store 0,1,2,3,4,5 index values only
+here a[6] have an error why because string index out of range means Python can store 0,1,2,3,4,5 index values only

 index values have negative values also check this below examples